Full-Time & Part-Time RNs are eligible to receive a Sign-On Bonus of up to $10,000 depending on location and hours worked!!

 - Participate in and successfully completes Mandatory Education.

 - Perform all other duties as needed or directed to meet the needs of the department.

-- Registered Nurse from a Graduate of National League for Nursing accredited school of nursing.
+- Graduate of an accredited school of nursing.
+BSN preferred.

-- Registered nurse with current licensure to practice professional nursing in the state of Massachusetts.
+- Current license to practice as a registered professional nurse in the Commonwealth of Massachusetts.

 - Demonstrates excellent observation and problem solving/critical thinking skills.

 - Well-developed verbal and written communication skills; essential computer skills to work with EMR.

 - Self-directed and able to work with minimal supervision.

 - Shows strong ability to organize and prioritize workload independently; nursing skills per competency checklist.

 - The position requires a high degree of mental and visual concentration.